-Cuomo's office told to preserve documents related to NY AG's harassment investigation:
+Cuomo's office told to preserve documents related to NY AG's harassment investigation

 Three women have accused the governor of making inappropriate comments and unwanted sexual advances